 Depending on the terms of your employment, you could now be sitting on quite a sizeable pay-out.
 You may be thinking about putting some of this towards your mortgage and other loans, you may be wondering how much of your payment you should commit to superannuation, or you may even be considering investing a portion of this money to sure up your financial future.
 Whatever your intentions, it’s never a bad idea to speak to an expert to discuss your full range of opportunities, before making any commitments to investing or paying out your loans.
 What you decide to do regarding applying for more work or retiring may affect other things like your Centrelink Entitlements.
 Meeting with an expert Financial Planner can help you make sense of your options.

 3. Review Your Budget

 If you haven’t had a household budget in place before, it’s time to make one.
 If you’ve been working from a pre-redundancy budget, now’s the time to change it.
 Living on an adjusted income can cause all sorts of pressures in your home, so doing a full review of all your income and expenses is a great way to prioritise and avoid financial tension.
-Take advantage of The Greater’s handy budgeting tool here, and check out our handy guide to setting up a budget here.
+Take advantage of The Greater’s handy budgeting tool here.

 4. Think about up-skilling